onflow/flow/flips/20220503-interaction-templates.md

 Interaction Templates at their core are just data.
 The format of the data for this example is JSON, however it could be possible that in the future Interaction Templates could be represented in other formats.

-Here is an example Interaction Template for a "Transfer FLOW" transaction:
+Here is an example `InteractionTemplate` for a "Transfer FLOW" transaction:

 ```javascript
 {